warlock39/webserverlog/README.md

 To start log collecting, run following console command:
 `app/console logs-collector [logDir] [--keepMax=1 day]`

+> Be aware of PHP Bug with segfault described in REST API section before.

 There are 1 optional argument and 1 option:

-- logDir, self descriptive, absolute filesystem path (ex. `/var/log/access_log`), by default `app/logs`
+- `logDir`, self descriptive, absolute filesystem path (ex. `/var/log/access_log`), by default `app/logs`
-- keepMax=1 day; max date range when collector should collect log entries.
+- `keepMax=1 day`, max date range when collector should collect log entries.
 In other words it is cache expire time

 When there are no log entries anymore, collector exits.
 So you should run this command periodically, by unix cron for example

 ### And several REST API examples:
 Get logs that contains _localhost_ or _example_: